Takeo Imai: The Philippines

 In August 1942, Imai took his troops to invade the Philippines, remaining there until August 31, 1943.
 During the Bataan Death March Imai was ordered to shoot 1000 US and Filipino prisoners of war who had surrendered on the Bataan Peninsula.
 The order was commissioned by Chief of Staff Masanobu Tsuji.
-Imai refused to carry out this orders.
+Imai refused to carry out the order.

 The Japanese were seeing increasing losses in their battles by 1944.
 Imai was sent to Nanking, China, in an attempt to reach a peace agreement with the Chinese Nationalist government.

 On the 15th August 1945, Japan surrendered to the Allies.
 Representing Japan, Imai travelled to Hunan province to officially surrender.

 Retirement and death

 In August 1945, (Showa 20), after the Japanese government accepted the Potsdam Declaration of the Allied Forces, under the direction of the commander of the China Expeditionary Army, Yasuji Okamura, Hunan was designated by the Chinese side for preliminary negotiations at the end of the war on August 21.
 He went to the land of Shikou, in the province, and negotiated a stoppage of the China Expeditionary Army with the commanders of the Chinese army, He Yingqin.
 Immediately after the reception ceremony of the China Expeditionary Army held in Nanjing on September 9, Imai, who was clearly stated by He Yingqin that "Imai is not a war criminal," remained in Nanjing for about a year and a half, and became the head of the general liaison team in Japan.
 Major General Imai is one of the representatives of the Army, “Chiang Kei-Shek”, and is known for Wang Jingwei and direct peace work with the Chongqing National Government.
 He was engaged in the reinstatement of military generals and the support activities of those who were designated as war criminals by the Chinese side, and cleaned up after the Sino-Japanese War.